arch-based/sdisk/README.md

-# s-sh - Suckless Shell
+# sdisk - Suckless Disk Utility (Usage)

-`s-sh` is a minimal shell that is written in Rust the 2nd suckless programming language.
-It has only one use and thats to run commands.
+`sdisk` is a suckless utility that
 ## Features

-- **Universal Compatibility**: `s-sh` can be built on any Linux distribution, making it highly versatile and accessible to a wide range of users.
-- **Customizable Output**: Users can tailor the output to their preferences, enhancing the user experience and allowing for greater flexibility.
-- **Source Code Distribution**: `s-sh` is distributed as source code rather than a pre-built binary, promoting transparency and flexibility.
+- **Follows the UNIX Philosophy**: `sdisk` follows the UNIX philosophy as the only thing that does thing does is to gather disk usage and percentage.
+- **Source Code Building**: `sdisk` is isn't a pre-built binary nor a tarball but a source code that is built with makefiles.

 ## Building from Source

-As per the "suckless" philosophy, `s-sh` is designed to be built from source.
+As per the "suckless" philosophy, `sdisk` is designed to be built from source.
 Here's how you can do it with the use of the Makefile:

 ```
 # make clean install